arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 collection, e.g. `idx_832910498`.

 @RESTBODYPARAM{fields,array,required,post_api_index_inverted_fields}
-An array of attribute paths to index the fields with the default options, or an objects to specify options for the fields.
+An array of attribute paths as strings to index the fields with the default options, or objects to specify options for the fields.

 @RESTSTRUCT{name,post_api_index_inverted_fields,string,required,}
 An attribute path.
 The `.` character denotes nested fields.

 @RESTSTRUCT{analyzer,post_api_index_inverted_fields,string,optional,}
 The name of an Analyzer to use for this field.
+Default: the value defined by the top-level `analyzer` option, or if not set, the default `identity` Analyzer.

 @RESTSTRUCT{features,post_api_index_inverted_fields,array,optional,string}
 A list of Analyzer features to use for this field.
 They define what features are